Matching Water Soluble Fertilizer to Water Quality

 180-250 - 400-600 Maybe

 250+ - Adjust alkalinity with acid to range first column.
-Apply suggested fertilizer.
+Apply the suggested fertilizer.
 Yes

 Next, look at beneficial elements coming from the water.
 Most water-soluble fertilizers provide nitrogen, phosphorus, potassium and micronutrients, but many do not provide significant levels of calcium, magnesium or sulfate.
 These three nutrients can come from the water and are needed continuously by plants at the following levels: